King Ly Chee: History

-King Ly Chee was formed in May 1999 fueled by the fire and passion of a form music called 9core.
+King Ly Chee was formed in May 1999 fueled by the fire and passion of a form of music called 9core.
 In 1999, the music climate of Hong Kong was an unhealthy world of cover bands passing themselves off as "hardcore" or "metal" while belting out tunes by Limp Bizkit.
 The founder of King Ly Chee, Riz, had enough and one day, he decided that it was time that someone set the record straight on what "hardcore" truly implies.
 He set off on the mammoth task by releasing a bilingual zine called Start From Scratch that included interviews, essays and CD reviews of world-renowned punk, metal and hardcore bands.
 As the wheels were turning for Start From Scratch, Riz sat back and realized that words were not enough, kids in Hong Kong needed to hear, feel and see "hardcore" in action to fully absorb the impact.
 King Ly Chee was the result..

-This band has tirelessly continued down this mission for over 15 years now through their sheer determination and passion for hardcore, they have taken their sounds, energy and hearts to surrounding Asian countries, and Europe, helping establish the name "King Ly Chee" as a truly Asian band.
+This band has tirelessly continued this mission for over 15 years now through their sheer determination and passion for hardcore, they have taken their sounds, energy and hearts to surrounding Asian countries, and Europe, helping establish the name "King Ly Chee" as a truly Asian band.

 In the past 15 years they have let no obstacle come in their way when it comes to touring.
 With all members knee-deep in full-time day jobs, they jump at any open opportunity they get to perform outside of Hong Kong.